Zenica: Prehistory

 The earliest findings in Zenica date from the period of 3000 to 2000 BC; they were found in the localities of Drivuša and Gradišće.
 Metal axes, arrows, ornamental fibulae, and ceramic remains were unearthed from the Orahovički stream near Nemila, Gračanica, Ravna, and other places.

 The Illyrians came to this region during the transition from the Bronze and the Iron Age (from the 6th to the 5th centuries BC).
 Their defensive buildings, "gradinas", are the best known (the word is derived from the verb graditi – to build).

 The urban part of today's Zenica was already formed in the younger Stone Age—the Neolithic, and especially later, during the time of the Illyrians.
 Toponyms of their "gradinas" demonstrate this: Gradišće, Gračanica, Gradac.
 A specific locality, Gradina, in Kopilo village, indicates that Zenica and its surrounding areas hosted organized human life around 2000 BC.
 There is a weak question of the presence of the Illyrian Old-Balkan tribe of Daesitiates in the Zenica region.
-The Daesitiates are a result of ethno-social development of early human life in prehistory; the transition period from the Bronze to the Iron Age resulted with Daesitiates emerging at the Lašva–Drina river belt.
+The Daesitiates are a result of ethno-social development of early human life in prehistory; the transition period from the Bronze to the Iron Age resulted in Daesitiates emerging at the Lašva–Drina river belt.
 The Daesitiates confronted the Romans in 34 BC; the Romans did not make a long-lasting triumph, and the Illyrians were defeated in the city of Arduba, which was burnt down in 6–9 A.C.
 This is how the royal city of Vranduk probably existed in the time of the Illyrians, under the name Arduba.

 Recent (August 2019) international archaeological research, conducted by the Vienna (Institute for Oriental and European Archaeology), Zenica (Zenica museum), and students and scientists from Sarajevo, using modern technology, shows that settlements with people and animals existed near Zenica over 3,100 years ago.
 Skeletons of pigs, cattle, and goats were found in Kopilo, an elevated place (600 m a.s.l.), indicating a farming settlement.
 Two tombs (one with human bones and ceramics), two tumuli, and a completely new prehistorical settlement, Ravna gradina, were also found.